 Rosalyn has visited numerous Indigenous communities in Canada, Mexico, Guatemala, Venezula and Bolivia in the past 20+ years.
 She served as an invited speaker within many of these communities to discuss traditional ecological knowledge and ethnobotany.
-Rosalyn also served as an invited resprenstative of the Ford Foundation to the International Congress of the Society of Enthobiology in Fall 2000.
-For recent involvement with Indigenous communities in Mexico, see David Beck's.
-"Sustainable Development in Indigenious Communities in Mexico and the United States," Expanding Horizons, International Studies Newsletter, University of Montana, March 2010, 2-3.
+Rosalyn and her family have also served as the host for many different visiting international students and fellows.

-Rosalyn has been selected as a Professional Fellow for Spring 2014, with the Maureen and Mike Mansfield Center's program wtih the U.S. Department of State, Economic Empowerment Exchange Program for Burma, Cambodia, Laos, Thailand, and Vietnam.
+Professional Fellow, U.S. Department of State, Economic Empowerment Exchange Program for Burma, Cambodia, Laos, Thailand, and Vietnam, Spring 2014.

 International Research Grant, International Studies, University of Montana, Summer 2013

-Travel Award, National Science Foundation, STEM Women of Color Conclave, Spring 2013
+Travel Award, National Science Foundation, STEM Women of Color Conclave, Spring 2012 & Spring 2013

 Graduate Fellowship, The Newberry Consortium in American Indian Studies, The Newberry Library, Chicago IL, 2009-2010